Intervention into a practice

 - As a solicitor, registered European lawyer or registered foreign lawyer, your practising certificate or registration may be suspended.

 An agent, appointed by us, carries out the intervention.
 In effect, an intervention amounts to the end of the practice.
 This has practical implications.

 When do we intervene?

 Statute provides us with grounds for intervention.
 We can intervene if

 - an intervention is necessary to protect the public.

 Our authority to intervene is set out in various statutes, and depends upon the type of practice and individual concerned.

 Decisions to intervene may be published.
-You can view our published regulatory and disciplinary outcomes and read our policy on publication of regulatory and disciplinary outcomes.
+You can view our published regulatory and disciplinary outcomes and read our guidance on publishing regulatory and disciplinary decisions.

 Grounds for intervention